 - Make sure you have a MileagePlus account (sign up for one for free here).

-With a simple click through a dedicated frequent flyer program-Airbnb portal rather than the Airbnb website, you can earn frequent flyer points on your stays.
+By simply clicking through a dedicated Airbnb portal with a frequent flyer program, rather than visiting the Airbnb website directly, you can earn frequent flyer points on your stays.

 Supplementary images courtesy Airbnb and respective frequent flyer programs.